lucidrains/progen/README.md

 ## ProGen - (wip)

-Implementation and replication of <a href="https://arxiv.org/abs/2004.03497">ProGen</a>, Language Modeling for Protein Generation, in Pytorch and Jax (the weights will be made easily transferrable between the two)
+Implementation and replication of <a href="https://arxiv.org/abs/2004.03497">ProGen</a>, Language Modeling for Protein Generation, in Pytorch and Jax (the weights will be made easily transferrable between the two).
+You can think of this as GPT for proteins sequences.

 ## Install